 Hammering a vessel leaves dents and cracks, but even the strain of the material build up can cause structural stress.

-The small cracks in the vessel can worsen over time, and even be aggravated by some kinds of flow aids like agitators, vibrators, or air cannons.
+The small cracks in the vessel can worsen over time, and even be aggravated by some kinds of material flow aids like agitators, vibrators, or air cannons.
 Eventually, the vessel will need to be repaired or even replaced.

-Don’t discount the damage that these flow aids can do to your workers, too.
+Don’t discount the damage that these material flow aids can do to your workers, too.
 Bunge, an agribusiness and food ingredient company in the US, had issues of rice bran clumping in their hoppers and silos.
 “Workers had to hammer the vessels, which was ineffective and stressful for everyone in the factory.
 It was like fingernails on the chalkboard.
 You wanted to get away from it,” said John Pappenheim, Bunge’s Maintenance Manager.

 AirSweep proved to be a more effective—and incredibly quiet—alternative.
 The air pulses lifted the rice bran back into the flow stream, and its faint hiss was further muffled by material in the vessel.
 Everyone in the plant could work in peace.